AryxnSinhx/CO2-and-CH4-Adsorption-Hybrid-Modelling/README.md

 ## Overview

 This repository presents a **research-oriented comparison between classical adsorption isotherm models and machine learning approaches** for predicting gas adsorption behaviour.
 The study focuses on **CO₂ and CH₄ adsorption on ammonium ZSM-5**, integrating physics-based modeling with data-driven regression techniques.
+The dataset contains nearly ~900 compiled lab results from NIST data repository and research https://www.nist.gov/mml/fact/reference-isotherm-co2zsm-5

 The objective is to evaluate when traditional thermodynamic models remain sufficient and when modern ML models provide superior predictive capability.